DC23/scriptabit/README.rst

 Additional sections can be added, and the section name to use can be supplied as a command-line argument.

+If you do not already have a `.auth.cfg` file, a default will be created when you first run scriptabit.
+You can then fill in your account values.

 **Note that your API key is effectively a password to your Habitica account.** You should make sure the .auth.cfg file is protected, and